 What You Need to Make Cauliflower Oatmeal

-- Cauliflower rice – You can also use shredded sweet potato or zucchini in place of the cauliflower.
+- 1 cup cauliflower rice – You can also use shredded sweet potato or zucchini in place of the cauliflower.
 You can even use a combination of the three.

-- Whole milk – Choose milk without Vitamin A Palmitate to make it palm oil free.
+- ½ cup whole milk – Choose milk without Vitamin A Palmitate to make it palm oil free.

-- Stevia or granulated sugar – Do not use liquid stevia which may contain palm oil in the Vegetable Glycerin.
+- ¼ teaspoon Stevia or 1 tablespoon granulated sugar – Do not use liquid stevia which may contain palm oil in the Vegetable Glycerin.

 - Himalayan sea salt